New 'deadline' for fixing Obamacare glitches seen in mid-November

 “We have a strong team in place, including external contractors, who are working around the clock to improve Healthcare.gov.
 We have a plan in place and are making progress, but we will not stop until the doors to Healthcare.gov are wide open,” HHS spokeswoman Joanne Peters said in a statement on Thursday.

-“There have been a lot of server issues, so I haven’t been able to get through,” said Ira Barth, 24, a part-time classical music singer in Dover, New Jersey.
+“There have been a lot of server issues, so I haven’t been able to get through,” said Ira Barth, 24, a part-time classical music singer in Dover, New Jersey, whose exchange relies on the government site.
 “Right now for me it’s actually cheaper to visit the doctor without having insurance.
 I want to see how affordable it is right now.”

-The House of Representatives Energy and Commerce Committee, in its letters to Sebelius and contractors CGI and Quality Software Services Inc, questioned the nature of the glitches against testimony from federal officials and company representatives ahead of Healthcare.gov’s launch on Oct.
-1.
+Sebelius told a gathering in Pittsburgh, Pennsylvania, on Thursday that 13 million people have tried to visit Healthcare.gov so far this month in what she called “a sign of great need.”

-“Despite the widespread belief that the administration was not ready for the health law’s Oct.
-1 launch, top officials and lead IT contractors looked us in the eye and assured us all systems were a go,” said committee chairman Fred Upton, a Republican from Michigan.
-“The American people deserve to know what caused this mess.”
+Joe Bourgart, 55, of Murrysville, Pennsylvania, attended the event that was co-hosted by the Pittsburgh Steelers football team, where he was able to register on Healthcare.gov for the first time.

 Patience has also begun to run thin among Democrats who worry that the administration is not acting decisively enough.